 Peanut Butter Pie

-The pie begins with a cookie crust.
-Traditionally it is cream-filled chocolate sandwich cookies, but you can replace the cookie crumbs with equal amounts of graham cracker crumbs.
+Begin with 20 chocolate cream-filled cookies for a chocolate cookie crust.
+Traditionally, it is Oreo cookies, but you can replace them with an equal amount of graham cracker crumbs.

 Peanut Butter Pie

-Cream cheese and smooth peanut butter are the creamy foundation of this pie, along with a can of sweetened condensed milk.
-Then, whipped cream is folded in to make a cloud-like pie filling.
+Next, whip cream cheese and smooth peanut butter together.
+This forms the creamy foundation of this pie.
+Then add a can of sweetened condensed milk.
+Beat until well combined.
+Fold in whipped cream.
+This creates a cloud-like pie filling.

 Peanut Butter Pie

-The filling is poured into a chilled crust and refrigerated.
+Pour the filling into the chilled crust and refrigerate.
 At this point, you could call it a day and call the pie finished.
 If you’re looking for a little more eye appeal, you can dress it up with a topping of whipped cream and simple chocolate decors.

 Peanut Butter Pie